muratk3n/thirdwave/en/README.md

 ---

+Also leader being part of that culture, would be likely to bend rules to stay in power?
+Another problem.

+---

 I wonder if reduced rule-following in cultures give rise to more authoritarian leaders..
-If a leader, even at the max of their control can only get 30% of their asks done, with less authority, that number would fall down drastically.
+If a leader, even at the max of their control can only get 30% of their asks done, with less authority, that number would fall down even lower..
 Then, since rule-following doesn't go up, to do more, leader wants his authority to increase?

-Also leader being part of that culture, would be likely to bend rules to stay in power -- another problem.

 ---